CS2103AUG2016-T17-C2/addressbook-level4/docs/UserGuide.md

 **Step 1:**

-Fill in your name and press “Enter”
+Fill in your name and press `Enter`

 This step will be required only for the first time you use the application.
 It is just to initialise the user’s name to make it more personalised.

 **Step 2:**

- Type in command and press “Enter”
+ Type in a command and press `Enter`

 **Step 2a: Adding tasks**

-To add a task, type " `add` taskname date time task_priority tagging venue recurrence pin”
+To add a task, type `add` taskname date time task_priority tagging venue recurrence pin

 * Eg, user can type `add` play soccer, date 120516, time 1212, high priority, #sport, @town green, repeat weekly, pin